 We began by partnering with the Betsey Elizabeth Trust.
 We learned, we adapted, we have grown.
 We partnered with additional crèches and opened a rural clinic.
 We live and breathe healthcare in the area and implement programs and services based on the actual, current needs.

 Creative solutions to difficult problems has been key to our work in Kodaikanal.
 By partnering with local crèches, we find creative ways to tap into a community that oftentimes finds both the mother and father working during the day.
 After listening to the crèche teachers, parents and community members, we have reshaped our program and expanded services.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical services, health education and special initiatives.
 Below are a few examples of our work at Project Kodaikanal.

-Primary care services offered in our rural clinic
+- Primary care services offered in our rural clinic

-Medical care in local crèches
+- Medical care in local crèches/span>

-Shadow in local hospitals
+- Observation in local hospitals

-Preventative health education in the crèches
+- Preventative health education in the crèches

-Nutrition education in the crèches
+- Nutrition education in the crèches

-Dental opportunities in local hospital
+- Dental opportunities in local hospital

-Surgical brigade support for burn victims
+- Surgical brigade support for burn victims

-Chimney construction project
+- Chimney construction project

-All volunteers have the opportunity to participate in both the clinical and health education aspects of operations on-site, and activities can range from participating in check-ups in the crèches to observing in one of the local hospitals
+All volunteers have the opportunity to participate in both the clinical and health education aspects of operations on-site, and activities range from participating in check-ups in the crèches to observing in one of the local hospitals